Diabetes waste disposal: Are we doing it right?

 However I was disappointed to find that there isn’t a single law for home diabetic waste disposal in India.

-Here's a quick video on how Ashlesha from Club 1 Diabetes disposes off her medical waste.
+Here's a quick video on how Ashlesha disposes off her medical waste.

 The Bio-medical Waste (Management & Handling) Rules, 1998 are applicable for bio medical waste disposal undertaken by hospitals, nursing homes, clinics, dispensaries, veterinary institutions, pathological laboratories, blood banks, research or educational institutions, medical or surgical camps, vaccination camps, blood donation camps, first aid rooms of schools, etc. In absence of any legal binding on individuals like us who self monitor, are we ready to understand what the implications of incorrect diabetic waste disposal are?